mcpzero/mcpzero/docs/gateway/semantic-aggregation.md

 MCPZERO **semantic aggregation** lets you expose local MCP servers through one endpoint.
 Clients can address each server directly or use the endpoint root as a unified **meta server**.

+**Definition:** Semantic aggregation multiplexes one or more backend MCP servers behind a single endpoint root URL so clients talk to a meta server (`meta_search` / `meta_call_tool`) instead of enumerating every upstream tool at connect time.

 Whenever a tunnel registers one or more servers — **including a single server** — the gateway enables the meta server at the endpoint root by default.

 ## How it works